EBolle/Data-Modeling-with-Cassandra/README.md

 pytest -v
 ```

-### Start

-The complete project revolves around one jupyter notebook, stored in notebooks/main.ipynb.
-This notebook includes every
-step in the process, additional explanation and comments when necessary, and visual support for the primary keys.

 ### Contact

-In case of suggestions or remarks please contact the Data Engineering department
+In case of suggestions or remarks please contact the Data Engineering department.